-&lt;sup>1 Showing relative mortality rather than absolute mortality makes it easier to make comparisons between years.
+1 Showing relative mortality rather than absolute mortality makes it easier to make comparisons between years.
 We use 2019 as the comparator as this is consistent with the excess deaths calculations in this report.

-Chart 3 shows the cumulative annual standardised mortality improvement for 2023 and the previous ten years.
-The cumulative mortality improvement to the end of Q3 2023 was -1.5%.
+Chart 3 shows the cumulative annual standardised mortality improvement for 2024 and the previous ten years.
+The cumulative mortality improvement to the end of the first week of 2024 was +0.1%.